GaloisInc/jvm-verifier/doc/japi-tutorial/main/jss-tutorial.md

 ```
 byte x = Symbolic.freshByte((byte)0);
-Symbolic.writeCnf("ExampleCNF.cnf", x + x == 2 * x);
+Symbolic.writeCnf("ExampleCNF.cnf", ! (x + x = 2 * x));
 ```

-The formulas emitted in CNF format for boolean expressions are negated, with the rationale that they tend to be used to prove the validity of expressions, rather than satisfiability.
-Therefore, a result of "unsatisfiable" from a SAT solver indicates that the formula passed to `writeCnf` is valid (always true).
+To prove formula by SAT solving, we negate it, so that a result of "unsatisfiable" from a SAT solver indicates that the original formula is valid (always true).
+So, the above example corresponds to proving that `x + x` is always equal to `2 * x`.

 Now, if we build and simulate the `ExampleCNF.java`, we will obtain a file `ExampleCNF.cnf`, which we can then pass into a standard SAT